 You should read the information leaflet that comes with your particular brand for a full list of cautions and possible side-effects.
 As a general rule:

-- Antifungal creams and shampoos.
+- Antifungal creams, sprays, liquids and shampoos.
 These usually cause no side-effects and are easy to use.
+Occasionally some people get a little bit of itch, burning or redness where the antifungal preparation has been applied.
+If this is severe, you should stop using it.
 Occasionally, some women develop irritation around the vagina after applying vaginal antifungal products.

 - Antifungal medicines by mouth.
 The most widely used are terbinafine for nail infections, miconazole, and nystatin for oral thrush, and fluconazole for vaginal thrush.
 These usually cause no side-effects.
 You can even buy fluconazole without a prescription at pharmacies, as it is considered a medicine which is unlikely to cause problems.
-Some antifungal preparations cause liver problems or other side-effects in a small number of people.
+Some antifungal preparations cause liver problems or more serious side-effects in a small number of people.
+A few common possible side-effects of some of the more widely used antifungal medicines are as follows:

 - Antifungal injections.
 These have more risk of causing side-effects and sometimes serious problems.
 However, these are used to treat serious fungal infections and the risk of side-effects needs to be balanced against the need for treatment.